 People, process and technology

 CRM has always focused on having the right people involved, using the right processes, implemented with the right technologies to manage relationships with customers.
 While it's imperative you select the right tools to help your company implement CRM successfully, the strategy you develop to engage customers will play a primary role in deciding which technology to invest in.
-A follow-up article will address these strategies and delve into various use cases to help you determine your specific CRM tool needs.

 Understanding the value of Microsoft Dynamics CRM 2015